-Asics GEL-Kayano is a good choice here.
+Asics GEL-Kayano is a great choice here both for men and for women.
 It is a really good stability running shoe for you who have a pronation running style.
 Asics GEL-Kayano 27 is Asics’ top model, which provides more support for the runners who tend to fall slightly inwards with their feet and thus overpronate.
 The running shoe’s pronation support stabilizes and straightens your foot to avoid injuries.
-It is a running shoe that provides your foot with good support.
+It is a running shoe that provides your foot with really good support.

 You get great stability with the pronation wedge DuoMax and Trusstic technology, which ensures that your foot does not fall inwards.
 An external heel cap keeps the heel and lower part of the foot stable and in place throughout your run.

 In addition, Asics’ GEL technology provides maximum shock absorption for the runner, while in the midsole you will find the excellent Flytefoam Propel, which ensures an excellent returning of energy from the shock absorption – so every running step becomes as efficient as possible.
 GEL-Kayano 27 stands out from others and can be used for both short and long distances if you have pronation.